CloudKidStudio/project-grunt/README.md

 Property | Type | Description
 ---|---|---
-**name** | string | The name of the project or game **version** | string | The [semantic versioning](http://semver.org/) number **main** | array | The list of files to use to build the game, this can be a mix of JavaScript and CSS/LESS files.
+**name** | string | The name of the project **version** | string | The [semantic versioning](http://semver.org/) number **main** | array | The list of files to use to build the project, this can be a mix of JavaScript and CSS/LESS files.
 Note: the order of the files is how the output is built.
 **libraries** | array | The list of external file dependencies imported by Bower.
 Note: the order of the files is how the output is built.
 **mainDebug** _(optional)_ | array | The same as `main` except that this file list is only used when building in `dev` task.
 **librariesDebug** _(optional)_ | array | The same as `libraries` except that this file list is only used when building in `dev` task.

 ## Conditional Compiling

 The main JavaScript source building supports conditional compiling with global constants.
-These constants can be use to specify an inline block of code that should be use for development or release builds of the game.
+These constants can be use to specify an inline block of code that should be use for development or release builds of the project.
 The booleans `DEBUG` and `RELEASE` are supported.

 ### Example